 The ACU is graphical tool, incorporating wizard-style interfaces to create RAID arrays and logical drives from the physical drives installed in the storage subsystems.
 The drive arrays should be configured using the RAID level that meets the fault tolerance, cost effectiveness, and I/O performance needs of the environment using those arrays.
-For detailed planning discussions of recommended configuration striping methods and RAID levels, see the "Storage Management Planning" chapter.
+For detailed planning discussions of recommended configuration striping methods and RAID levels, see Chapter 4.